asacrea/stream-music-logs/README.md

 ORDER BY total_visits DESC;
 ```

-• What are the most listened to songs in a period of time?
+• What are the most listened songs in a period of time?

 ```sql